-CSA stands for Compliance, Safety, Accountability.
-It is a Federal Motor Carrier Safety Administration (FMCSA) initiative that grades trucking companies based on safety performance and crash reports.
-There are three parts to the CSA program:
+CSA stands for Compliance, Safety, and Accountability.
+It is a federal initiative that grades trucking companies based on safety performance and crash reports.
+The program is operated by the Federal Motor Carrier Safety Administration (FMCSA), the main federal agency in charge of regulatory oversight for commercial vehicles.
+There are three main parts of the CSA program:

-At the core of the CSA program is the Safety Measurement System that analyzes safety data and organizes them into seven Behavior Analysis and Safety Improvement Categories (BASICs).
-To simplify the interpretation of this safety event data, the SMS also groups carriers based on these BASICs and gives each fleet a percentile ranking of 0-100.
+Safety Measurement System (SMS): A system that analyzes safety data and organizes them into seven Behavior Analysis and Safety Improvement Categories (BASICs).
+The SMS assigns carriers into groups according to these BASICs and gives each fleet a percentile ranking of 0 to 100.

-Motor carriers that have poor safety performance and compliance records, and rank above intervention thresholds receive intervention warning letters or are targeted with roadside inspections, follow up investigations and follow up measures to help improve a carrier’s safety record.
+Additionally, carriers with poor safety performance and compliance records, that rank just above intervention thresholds, receive intervention warning letters.
+Or they are targeted with roadside inspections, follow-up investigations and follow-up measures to help improve their safety record.

-When an onsite investigation (as part of an intervention) has been completed, a Safety Fitness Determination is issued for a carrier that is either satisfactory, conditional or unsatisfactory.
+Safety Fitness Determination (SFD): When an onsite investigation (as part of an intervention) has been completed, the FMCSA issues a Safety Fitness Determination for a carrier that is either satisfactory, conditional or unsatisfactory.
 This reflects the carrier’s safety at a given time and is not constantly updated like SMS rankings.